aerodiduch/deploy-zsh-customizations/README.md

 If so, you are in the right place.

-This tool with automatically install `oh-my-zsh` in a silent mode where there is no prompt to user and also it wont source `.zshrc` after installation.
-This change allows you to add your own customizations and then start zsh with all the changes.
+This tool with automatically install `oh-my-zsh` in a silent mode where there is no prompt to user and also it wont `exec zsh -l` after installation.
+This change allows you to add your own customizations and then start zsh with all the changes in one go.

 In this particular case this script will add `zsh-autosuggestions` and change the theme to `Arrow`.